There are so many pregnancy and baby products out there. So what do you do when you’re looking for the best pregnancy gifts for first-time moms?

 To answer these questions, we went straight to the experts.

-Below are 80 of their essential, must-have, cannot-live-without, why-didn’t-I-get-this-sooner products for pregnant women and new mamas.
-What’s more, they tell us why they love these products and how they make your life easier.
+Below are 80 of their essential, must-have, cannot-live-without, why-didn’t-I-get-this-sooner products for pregnant women and new moms.
+Even better: they tell us why they love these products and how they make your life easier.

-Let's face it: You’re not going to find unique insight like this anywhere else.
+Let's be honest: You’re not going to find unique insight like this anywhere else.

-For a quick look at real moms’ top picks for expectant mothers, here’s a quick overview.
+For a quick look at real moms’ top picks for expectant mothers, check out the table below and click on any of the items to learn more about that product.

-And for the full scoop on why these products make the perfect gifts for moms-to-be, keep reading.
+For the full scoop on why these products make the perfect gifts for moms-to-be, keep scrolling!

-From baby monitors and baby clothes to belly butter, the expectant mom in your life is in for one sweet treat if you snag her something from our epic mom gift guide.
+From baby monitors to belly butter, the expectant mom in your life is in for one sweet treat if you snag her something from our epic mom gift guide.

 These muslin blankets were a game-changer in getting my babies to sleep through the night at about two months!
 They are lightweight but strong, so even if your baby is like Houdini, he/she will stay swaddled.